usmansbk/html-css-js-capstone/README.md

 ### Development

 - DO NOT EDIT THE CSS FILE
-- Use `npm build` to generate new CSS after modifying any SASS file
+- Run `npm build` to generate new CSS after modifying any SASS file

+### Test

+- Run `npm test` to ensure you're following the correct coding guidelines

 ### Usage